 This book, together with my co-edited collection, The Environmental Justice Reader: Politics, Poetics, and Pedagogy were published at the leading edge of the environmental justice movement and helped shape transnational American Studies.
 Both books have been credited with helping to shift the direction of environmental literary studies towards environmental justice.

-Recent publications include Humanities for the Environment (Routledge 2017); Ecocriticism and Indigenous Studies—Conversations from Earth to Cosmos (Routledge 2016); and Keywords for Environmental Studies (New York University Press, 2016).
-Adamson has lectured across the US, and in Australia, China, England, France, Germany, Hong Kong, Italy, Scotland, Spain, Sweden, and Taiwan.
-She has published over 70 articles, chapters and reviews exploring global indigenous literatures, multispecies relationship, food justice, critical plant studies, eco-digital humanities and the arts of futurity.
+It has been my privilege in the last fifteen years to be invited to lecture across the US, and in Australia, China, England, France, Germany, Hong Kong, Italy, Scotland, South Africa, Spain, Sweden, and Taiwan.
+I have revised these talks into over 70 published articles, chapters and reviews exploring global indigenous literatures, multispecies relationship, food justice, critical plant studies, eco-digital humanities and the arts of futurity.

 Currently, I am a Professor of Environmental Humanities in the Department of English at Arizona State University where I direct the Environmental Humanities Initiative at the Julie Ann Wrigley Global Institute of Humanities.
 I invite you to find more information about all these activities and projects on this website.